bocadilloproject/bocadillo/docs/getting-started/quickstart.md

 bocadillo create hello
 ```

-You can now `cd hello` and look around.
+You can now run `$ cd hello`, and look around.
 Inside the `hello` package, a bunch of files were generated:

 ```
 hello